amills25/WeatherApp/pseudocode.md

 * bootstrap
  * 2 containers? or a header and a container with rows and columns below?

+ ##### Functionality
+As the user, I want to be able to type in a zip code in the input box, and click the button, and the weather data populates on the page

 #### Pseudocode with Justin
 1. URL - /weather (html)
 2. onLoad (init)